Zamiell/isaac-faq/Indexing.md

 Note that:
 - As the name implies, `PtrHash` is a pointer hash tied to the specific entity.
 Thus, in most cases, the lifetime of the index is per-room, or more specifically, whenever the entity despawns.
-- Using `PtrHash` is better than using `Entity.Index`, since the latter will not work in some situations (i.e. when the entity is morphed).
+- Using `PtrHash` is better than using `Entity.Index`, since the latter will not work in some situations (e.g. when the entity is morphed).

 <br>